superadministration/super/README.md

 Super is an admin framework for Ruby on Rails applications.
-Super helps you make powerful admin pages quickly so that you can concentrate on the parts of your app that make it great.
+Super helps you make admin pages quickly and provides a powerful interface for admins to use.

-Super strives to let engineers build great admin pages quickly and easily by:

-* Providing a configurable CRUD interface with usable defaults
-* Building on top of standard Rails controllers and ERB views
-* Preferring plain Ruby objects and initializers instead of DSLs

-Super's distinguishing feature is that it's easy to maintain in your application.
-It does this by:
+It's distinguishing feature is that it's easy for you to maintain in your application.
+It does this by having zero dependencies—this lets you update your app's dependencies without worrying about breaking your admin pages, and vice versa, update your admin pages without breaking your app.

-* Supporting a wide range of Ruby (2.3–3.0+) and Rails (5.0–6.1+) versions, which makes it easy to upgrade your Ruby and Rails versions without breaking your admin pages
-* Having zero dependencies, so that you can upgrade your app's dependencies without affecting your admin pages (or upgrade your admin pages without worrying it might break your app)

 Note: There may be lots of breaking changes since Super is still fairly young.
 See the [stability doc](./STABILITY.md) for an idea of what might be changed.